 Private households employing staff and foreign embassies, consulates, etc. cannot be included, because they are out of scope of the ABS Business Register from which the WPI sample of businesses is selected.

 A change to WPI coverage in the December quarter 2009 resulted in businesses with 5 or less employees (referred to as micro-businesses) being excluded from the collection.
 An internal ABS review determined that the size and frequency of pay changes in micro-businesses were similar to businesses with five employees or more.
 Effectively, micro-businesses could be excluded from the survey without adversely affecting measures of price change.
 These businesses are still considered within scope of the target population, and continue to be represented in WPI outputs via their inclusion in the expenditure weights.

 The ABS uses an economic statistics units model, based on the ABS Business Register, to describe the characteristics of businesses and the structural relationships between related businesses.
 The units model is also used to break groups of related businesses into relatively homogeneous components that can provide data to the ABS.
-See Chapter 23: Methods Used in ABS Business Surveys for more information about the ABS Business Register and the ABS statistical units model.
+See the section: Methods Used in ABS Business Surveys for more information about the ABS Business Register and the ABS statistical units model.

 The units model allocates businesses to one of two sub-populations.
 The vast majority of businesses are in the Australian Tax Office (ATO) Maintained Population, while the remaining businesses are in the ABS Maintained Population.
 Together, these two sub-populations make up the ABS Business Register population.

 All jobs in the target population of employers are in scope of the WPI, except the following: